-The Heritage Language Consortium, is a strategic partnership between Lancaster University, the University of Lisbon, the University of Minho, NOVA University Lisbon, the University of Porto, Tübingen University, and Camões: Instituto da Cooperação e da Língua, Ministry of Foreign Affairs, signed a Memorandum of Understanding in Lisbon (see our archive).
+The Heritage Language 2 Consortium (HL2C) was formally established in December 2017 when Lancaster University, the University of Lisbon, the University of Minho, NOVA University Lisbon, the University of Porto, Tübingen University, and the Camões Insitute, Portuguese Ministry of Foreign Affairs, signed a Memorandum of Understanding in Lisbon (see our archive).

-The objective of the Consortium is to promote research on language learning in a variety of settings (from naturalistic development to classroom-based instruction) and across different age groups (children, adolescents and adults).
-The focus of our research will be on the acquisition of Portuguese in multilingual settings, though the insights gained from Consortium projects will be applicable to other languages, and we welcome colleagues and students who research other heritage or second languages.
+The first objective of the Consortium is to promote research on heritage and second language learning in a variety of settings (from naturalistic development to classroom-based instruction) and across different age groups (children, adolescents and adults).
+The main focus is on the acquisition of Portuguese in multilingual settings, but the insights gained from Consortium projects are applicable to other languages, and we welcome colleagues and students who research other heritage or second languages.

 Why Portuguese as a heritage language?